GeoDANO: Geometric VLM with Domain Agnostic Vision Encoder: Related Work

 Several studies have introduced benchmarks for PGPS, including a set of diagrams and corresponding problem and solution descriptions~\citep{geoqa,intergps,pgps,unigeo}.
 The problem and solution descriptions are provided in natural languages or formal languages.
 Often, the solution steps are provided in the form of formal language.
 Given the dataset, the goal of PGPS is to train a model that produces a valid solution as an executable program.

-However, as recent work by \citet{mathverse} shows, the problem description contains too much information such that the model produces a valid solution program without having the diagram information as shown in \cref{fig:pgps_examples}.
-MathVerse~\citep{mathverse} introduces modifications to existing PGPS benchmarks by directly encoding the geometric properties and relations into the diagrams.
+Recently, MathVerse~\citep{mathverse} provides an alternative view to existing PGPS benchmarks by directly encoding the geometric properties and relations into the diagrams rather than text description.
 Therefore, it is impossible to produce a valid solution without recognizing the necessary information from diagrams.
-Despite the effort, it is still unclear to what extent the vision encoder recognizes the geometric conditions in a diagram as models are evaluated in an end-to-end fashion.
+CogAlign~\citep{cogalign} introduces a benchmark that evaluates the spatial relationship understanding of pretrained vision encoders via linear probing.
+However, the questions in this benchmark focus purely on spatial relationships and do not involve symbols representing geometric relations.